Rohingya Solidarity Organisation: 2000s to 2010s

 One of the several dozen videotapes obtained by CNN from Al-Qaeda's archives in Afghanistan in August 2002 allegedly showed fighters from Myanmar training in Afghanistan.
 Other videotapes were marked with "Myanmar" in Arabic, and it was assumed that the footage was shot in Myanmar, though this has never been validated.
+Nurul Islam, a former leader of the RSO and founder of the Arakan Rohingya National Organisation denied links between Rohingya groups and Al-Qaeda; he stated that the tapes were an attempt by the State Peace and Development Council junta to curry favour with the United States' War on Terror.
+He further refuted allegations of Taliban links by pointing out the alliance between ARNO and the Rakhine Buddhist National United Party of Arakan.
 According to intelligence sources in Asia, Rohingya recruits in the RSO were paid a 30,000 Bangladeshi taka (US$525) enlistment reward, and a salary of 10,000 taka ($175) per month.
 Families of fighters who were killed in action were offered 100,000 taka ($1,750) in compensation, a promise which lured many young Rohingya men, who were mostly very poor, to travel to Pakistan, where they would train and then perform suicide attacks in Afghanistan.

 Regional experts in Rakhine State previously disputed the existence of the RSO as an active militant force after the early 2000s.
 The government of Myanmar blamed the RSO for attacks on border posts in October 2016 until the Arakan Rohingya Salvation Army claimed responsibility.